benoitpetit/goctiondoc/docs/guide/commands.md

 - Some commands may require administrator privileges, especially those related to service management and configuration.
 - Use `goction <command> --help` for detailed information on each command's usage and options.
-- For security reasons, always use `goction token regenerate` after suspecting that your API token might have been compromised.
+- For security reasons, always use `goction token generate` after suspecting that your API token might have been compromised.

 For more detailed information on using these commands, please refer to the [Usage Guide](./usage.md).